 Believe it or not, there’s no single definition of high risk businesses in credit card processing.
 Visa, Mastercard, American Express, and Discover all have their own lists.
-Processors use those lists as a base and add additional industries according to their own risk requirements.
+Processors use those lists as a base and add additional industries according to their own risk tolerance.
 That means that while all processors will include the card brands’ listed industries, any additional high-risk classifications beyond that are at the processor’s discretion and will vary from one processor to another.

 Because of that, narrowing down exactly what business types processors consider high risk is a difficult task.
 A business that Visa may not consider high risk can still be classed as high risk by a processor.
 However, while there is variation, there are several industries that most processors will consider high risk.
 Those industries include:

 - Adult entertainment

 - Tobacco and vape shops